FedSEAL: Semi-Supervised Federated Learning with Self-Ensemble Learning and Negative Learning: Introduction

 While FL and Semi-Supervised Learning (SSL) have been extensively studied individually, addressing SSFL is not straightforward and the key challenge lies in performing SSL in a decentralized setting.
 In conventional SSL, because the labeled and unlabeled datasets are located in the same place, training is a single process that works simultaneously on both types of data.
 This allows the learning algorithm to conveniently balance between supervised learning and unsupervised learning, which is especially crucial in early learning rounds when unsupervised learning can contain a lot of errors.
 Such a balance is typically achieved by assigning a small weight on the unsupervised learning loss function in the early learning rounds and gradually increasing the weight value as the model accuracy improves.
 However, in SSFL, supervised learning and unsupervised learning have to be separate and alternated processes due to the disjoint locations of the labeled and unlabeled datasets.
 Thus, controlling the errors incurred in the unsupervised learning step becomes much more difficult yet critical since otherwise errors can quickly accumulate and propagate, eventually leading to the failure of learning.

-In this paper, we propose a new algorithm, called FedSEAL, to effectively orchestrate supervised learning and unsupervised learning in SSFL.
+Although previous works addressing the SSFL problem \cite{jeong2020federated, zhang2020improving} perform better than the simple combination of FL methods and SSL methods, their performance is only on par with or even worse than utilizing only the server labeled data, which is a natural first benchmark that any SSFL algorithm must beat to demonstrate the benefits of utilizing client unlabeled data.
+In this paper, we propose a new SSFL algorithm, called FedSEAL, to effectively orchestrate supervised learning and unsupervised learning in SSFL, and show that utilizing client unlabeled data in a federated manner can indeed improve learning.
 FedSEAL is based on two primary ideas, namely \underline{s}elf-\underline{e}nsemble learning and neg\underline{a}tive \underline{l}earning, hence the name.
 With self-ensemble learning, the clients can construct a high-quality positive filtered dataset to train the local model based on consistency regularization and pseudo-labeling.
 This is achieved by building a historical model ensemble and calculating server-gauged confidence score thresholds to produce more accurate pseudo-labels for the unlabeled data of clients.
 With negative learning, the clients can expand the dataset usable for unsupervised learning and stabilize positive learning especially in the initial learning rounds.
 This is achieved by assigning complementary labels to unlabeled data instances and constructing a second filtered dataset for training the local models by the clients.
-We empirically validate the effectiveness of FedSEAL on two classic datasets, namely CIFAR10 and Fasion-MNIST, in the SSFL setting.
+We empirically validate the effectiveness of FedSEAL on three classic datasets, namely CIFAR10 \cite{krizhevsky2009learning}, Fasion-MNIST \cite{xiao2017fashion} and SVNH \cite{netzer2011reading}, in the SSFL setting.
 The results show that, in a wide variety of settings, FedSEAL outperforms the state-of-the-art SSFL algorithms by a large margin.